-The Connecticut MyCTSavings employer guide you need: Connecticut has the highest state retirement mandate penalties in the country, with fines reaching $1,500 per employee per year for non-compliant businesses.
+The Connecticut MyCTSavings employer guide you need: Connecticut assesses annual per-company penalties, with fines reaching $1,500 per year for the largest non-compliant businesses.
 If your Connecticut business has 5 or more employees, here’s what you need to know.

 What Is Connecticut MyCTSavings?